 The segment of Old Baltimore Pike between Edmonston and Odell Roads is a designated historic road.
 Any improvements within the right-of-way of scenic/historic roads are subject to approval by the DPW&T under the "Design Guidelines and Standards for Scenic and Historic Roads."
-This historic road remains in its general historic alignment.
+This historic road remains in its general historic alignment, although Old Baltimore Pike is a planned arterial road in the Subregion I and vicinity master plan.